mpusch88/ReleaseWatcher/README.md

 The idea behind ReleaseWatcher is to make it easier for users to keep track of new releases from their favorite music artists across multiple streaming services.
 By offering a unified platform, users can receive a weekly summary of new releases through a playlist or email, ensuring they never miss a new release from the artists they care about.

 The development of this project is accompanied by a video series that documents the entire process, from planning and design to deployment and marketing, using ChatGPT.
-You can find the video series at [ReleaseWatcher YouTube Plan](https://www.youtube.com/channel/UCLhLub_AALFskTods2Zrflw).
+You can find the video series on [YouTube](https://www.youtube.com/channel/UCLhLub_AALFskTods2Zrflw).

 ## Features